 The annual incidence is 15 to 20 per 100,000 with 40,000 new cases each year and the lifetime risk is 1 in 60.
 There is an 8% to 12% recurrence rate.
 Even without treatment, 70% of patients will have complete resolution.
 There is no gender or racial preference, and palsy can occur at any age, but more cases are seen in mid and late life with the median age of onset at 40 years.
 Risk factors include diabetes, pregnancy, preeclampsia, obesity, and hypertension.

 Bell's palsy is thought to result from compression of the seventh cranial nerve at the geniculate ganglion.
+The first portion of the facial canal, the labyrinthine segment is the narrowest and it is here that most cases of compression occur.
 Due to the narrow opening of the facial canal, inflammation causes compression and ischemia of the nerve.
 The most common finding is a unilateral facial weakness that includes the muscles of the forehead.

 Patients present with rapid and progressive symptoms over the course of a day to a week often reaching a peak in severity on 72 hours.
 Weakness will be partial or complete to one-half of the face, resulting in weakness of the eyebrows, forehead, and angle of the mouth.
 Patients may present with an inability to close the affected eyelid or lip on the affected side.

 The key physical exam finding is a partial or complete weakness of the forehead.
 If forehead strength is preserved, a central cause should be investigated.
 Patients may also complain of a difference in taste, sensitivity to sound, otalgia, and changes to tearing and salivation.